auxiliaries

 print(r'alphas:', np.unique(labels_model2[:, 0, 0]), 'D:', np.unique(labels_model2[:, 0, 1]) )

-As you can see, \(\alpha\) and \(D\) change over time randomly, following the transition matrix \(M\).
-If you prefer to work with changepoints and physical properties in the different systems, you can use the following function for it:
+W can see, \(\alpha\) and \(D\) change over time randomly, following the transition matrix \(M\).
+We can also work with changepoints and physical properties in the different systems with the following function:

 from andi_datasets.utils_challenge import label_continuous_to_list